 Every year, Girls Go Circular – in collaboration with the European Commission, Directorate-General for Education, Youth, Sport and Culture (DG EAC) – organises the Women and Girls in STEM Forum.
-The third edition of the Forum will take place on Tuesday, 5th December (9:30-13:00 CET), livestreamed from Brussels.
+The third edition of the Forum took place on 5 December 2023, livestreamed from Brussels.
 This annual event has become a platform for leading voices of students, teachers, mentors, policymakers, researchers and industry working towards a truly equal and inclusive future of Europe.
 Over the past three years, the Women and Girls in STEM Forum has attracted over 2,800 participants to identify key actions to bridge the gender gap in STEM and ICT, dismantle gender stereotypes and empower girls to pursue career dreams in science and technology.

 Stay tuned to hear about the Women and Girls in STEM Forum 2024!

 Highlights from the 2023 Edition of #WGSF

 Last year, a total of 1,375 participants gathered in Brussels and online for the third edition of the Women and Girls in STEM Forum focusing on innovation and deep tech.
 Speakers included high-level representatives from the European Commission, the EIT, DroneMasters, RoboTwin and Akara Robotics.
 A Student Challenge was organised in the run-up to the Forum, in which 90 teams of Girls Go Circular female students developed a Green Robot prototype.
 The finalists from 19 European countries won a trip to Brussels to attend the Forum and meet inspirational mentors founders of their own tech company.

 Closing the Gender Gap for a Sustainable Future